eudald-seeslab/mmsbm/README.md

 ## Performance

 Each iteration takes a little about half a second in an Intel i7.
-This means that a 400 iteration runs takes around 3 minutes and a half.
+This means that a 500 iteration runs takes around 4 minutes.
 The computation is vectorized, so, as long as you don't go crazy with the number of observations, the time should be approximately the same regardless of training set size.
 It is also parallelized over sampling, so, as long as you choose less sampling